 The process of learning sheet music is quite slow and take much longer time and effort than learning to play by ear.
 But once you know all the meaning of the symbols and notations of the sheet music, you will be able to play any song instantly by just reading it in a piece of paper.

 Sheet music not only tells you what note to play, but it also tells you when not to play them, when to play them louder or quieter, and beat, rhythm & time signature.
 As a result, playing music by sight reading helps to play more precise music.
 If the composer has been careful enough to provide it, the sheet music will also have emotional context.

 If you can read sheet music, it will give you an extra advantage in learning music theory.
 Most people think of sheet music and music theory as a set of rules that you must follow strictly.
 But the truth is those are just another tool to help your understanding of music.
 Music theory is a set of ideas that you can use to play around it.
 It adds more techniques to your music-making ability.

 Playing music by ear may take some time to figure out the appropriate notes and play them.
 But if you know sight reading you can play any piece of music instantly.
 If you want to learn music theory, you must learn sight reading.
 Playing music by ear helps you to explore new areas and experiment with new ideas.
 Well, music theory narrows down your exploration by eliminating the wrong paths.

 If you are a beginner and want to play music as a part of entertainment, sheet music or learning to play music by sight reading is not mandatory.
 But after long time of practicing music, at some point you may realize the importance of music theory.
 For studying western classical music or performing orchestral music sheet music is mandatory.

-In conclusion, learning to play music by ear and sight reading both are very effective and the best is to learn both and improve your music playing to an enormous world of possibilities.
+In the end, learning to play music by ear and sight reading both are very effective and the best is to learn both and improve your music playing to an enormous world of possibilities.
 So, which do you prefer to follow or are you going to follow both?
 Let me know in the comment section.